Get Detail Information About Need-Blind College Admissions

 “Need-blind" admissions.
 We have often seen these three words pop up frequently in college information websites, chat rooms, promotional articles about college access, and discussions about college destinations (especially from annoying counselors).
-When you read these words you feel "all is good and right about admissions”.
-But do we really know what these words mean?
+When you read these words, you feel "all is good and right about admissions.”
+But do we know what these words mean?

 By definition, if a college has a need-blind admissions policy, then applicants’ financial resources have no impact on their acceptance or rejection.
 It’s commonly assumed that schools favor students who can afford college tuition without recourse to financial aid.
 Need-blind admission was instituted (at least in part) to refute that belief.
 Students would be considered without regard for a family's financial circumstances.
-Basically, colleges that make the claim to "need-blind" status seem to be saying, "We look at the academic record, not the bank record, in evaluating candidates."
+Colleges that claim "need-blind" status seem to be saying, "We look at the academic record, not the bank record, in evaluating candidates."

 In the US, only six colleges and universities extend need-blind admission to international applicants.
 That’s less than 1% of America’s higher education institutions, but the good news is, these eight are also among America’s most elite:

 Is something fishy, eh?
 The correlation is not accidental.
 Need-blind admission is possible only when an institution is well funded enough to support it.